torquebox/torquebox.org/development/releasing.md

 As with the primary release job, you may select either the **release-staging** or the public **release** repository to target, depending on your confidence.
 No preparation or modification of the release repository is needed.
-In fact, the exact tag pushed by the primary **torquebox-2x-release** job is required to build the docs.
+In fact, the exact tag pushed by the primary **torquebox-release** job is required to build the docs.

 <img src="/images/releasing/start-docs.png" style="width: 100%"/>